MLSPR0/Magnet-on-Windows-AHK-Script/README.md

 This script requires AutoHotKey to function.
 Please download and install it before proceeding.

 ## Installation
+1. Download the latest release (in the right bar of this site)
-1. Place the Magnet.ahk file in your Documents directory (or any convenient location).
+2. Place the Magnet.ahk file in your Documents directory (or any convenient location).
-2. Double-click the file to run the script.
+3. Double-click the file to run the script.
-3. That's it!
+4. That's it!
 You're ready to start snapping windows.

 * **Default keybinds are listed at the bottom of this page.**
 * _**Modifying the keybinds is highly recommended (instructions provided below).**_